Project-Sylos/Migration-Engine/README.md

    ```

 3. **Status-Lookup Index**
-   - Each level has a `status-lookup` bucket that maps `pathHash → status string`
+   - Each level has a `status-lookup` bucket that maps `ULID → status string`
    - Provides O(1) lookup to find which status bucket a node belongs to
    - Automatically maintained on every insert and status update
    - Enables efficient queries without scanning all status buckets

-4. **No Key Encoding**
-   - Structure is explicit in buckets, not encoded in key names
-   - Path hashes are simple lookup keys
+4. **ULID-Based Keys**
+   - All internal operations use ULID (Universally Unique Lexicographically Sortable Identifier) for keys
+   - ULIDs provide unique, sortable identifiers without path dependencies
+   - DST nodes store `src_id` field (ULID) linking to corresponding SRC node
+   - Matching between SRC and DST nodes is done by Type + Name, not path
-   - Hierarchy is natural and navigable
+   - Hierarchy is natural and navigable through parent-child ULID relationships

 See `pkg/db/README.md` for detailed documentation on the database layer.